Ihatetomatoes/nextjs-101/README.md

-# Next.js site with TailwindCSS and MDX

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+# Next.js 101 - mini course app

+This is Next.js app that has been used to create the [Next.js 101](https://ihatetomatoes-nextjs-101.vercel.app/).

+Feel free to use it if you want to create a simple free course without any hastle.

+## How to use it

+- Add files for each unit in the `_posts` folder
+- Specify `module` **only in the first unit** of each module
+- Update site.config.js with your own details
+- Have fun :)

+## Optional

+- Set video type `youtube` or `vimeo` and include `id` for each video

 ## What's included

 - Next.js - the core
 - TailwindCSS - styling
-- MDX - markdown files as data source
+- Markdown files as data source

 ## Ideal image sizes

 - Course cover image - `417 × 464`
 - Unit cover image - `837 × 305`

 ## Getting Started